 Make sure that there is sufficient fuel in the tank.
-Fill the fuel tank to the bottom of the filler tube as shown in the illustration.
+Fill the fuel tank to the bottom of the filler tube as shown

 - Do not overfill the fuel tank, otherwise it may overflow when the fuel warms up and expands. - Avoid spilling fuel on the hot engine.